 When Hadrian became Emperor in 117 AD, the Tyne Gap was already the site of a number of Roman forts associated with a Roman military road called the Stanegate.

 This road ran from Corbridge on Tyne (Corstopitum) to Carlisle (Luguvalium) and was more or less a frontier in itself.
 On completion of Hadrian’s Wall, the Stanegate’s defensive role was relegated to that of a supply route for the new frontier.

 Some of the best sections of Hadrian’s Wall in Northumberland stretch from the Gilsland area on the Norhumberland-Cumbria border to Chesters near Cholllerford where the wall crosses the North Tyne near Hexham.

-Gilsland was the place where the famous Scotrish border poet, Sir Walter Scott, first met his future wife, Charlotte Carpenter and it was to Miss Carpenter that he dedicated the verses ‘To a Lady, with Flowers from the Roman Wall’, written nearby at Thirlwall in 1797;
+Gilsland was the place where the famous Scottish border poet, Sir Walter Scott, first met his future wife, Charlotte Carpenter and it was to Miss Carpenter that he dedicated the verses ‘To a Lady, with Flowers from the Roman Wall’, written at nearby Thirlwall in 1797:

 Take these flowers, which purple waving,

 On the ruined rampart grew,

 Pluck no longer laurels there;